SamuelRoth/GradientClock/README.md

 # GradientClock
-Gradient Clock is an open source project by Sam Roth, the current production version can be seen at https://gradientclock.com.
+Gradient Clock is an open source project, the current production version can be seen at https://gradientclock.com.

 This page shows a gradient which acts as a clock without numbers or hands.